iut-ibk/DynaMind-ToolBox/doc/module.rst

 |STRING_MAP     | map of strings   [3]_ |
 +---------------+-----------------------+

-Data stream definition using Views (only recommended for advanced users)
+Data Stream Definition Using Views (only recommended for advanced users)
 ------------------------------------------------------------------------
 To be able to connect a module to the data stream the data read, modified and created by the module need to be defined.
 A data stream in DynaMind is defined as a collection of *Views*. *Views* describe data in the stream in terms of their geometry type, attributes and, links to other views.